This online request for Accommodation Letters is available for students who meet the following criteria:

 Mnstate.edu Email Address: All official University business will be conducted via mnstate.edu email accounts.
 It is essential that you access, read and use your mnstate.edu account.

-ACCOMMODATION LETTER PROCESSIn an effort to make the Accommodation Letter process more efficient and convenient, Disability Services (DS) will now be making an electronic copy PDF of your Accommodation Letter and will email it to you at your mnstate.edu email account.
-You will no longer need to physically come to the DS office to pick up hard copies of your letters or forms.
+ACCOMMODATION LETTER PROCESSIn an effort to make the Accommodation Letter process more efficient and convenient, the Disability Resource Center (DRC) will now be making an electronic copy PDF of your Accommodation Letter and will email it to you at your mnstate.edu email account.
+You will no longer need to physically come to the DRC to pick up hard copies of your letters or forms.

 STANDARDIZED LETTERSThe letter will also be standardized and no longer written for a specific class/instructor.
 One Accommodation Letter will be used for all classes for that particular semester.
 You will be able to print or share as many copies as needed.
 You can print out copies of the letters and take with you to your instructor visit or you can save a copy of the PDF and then email the Accommodation Letter to your instructor(s).
 While we encourage you to give your Accommodation Letters to all your instructors, there may be classes in which you do not wish to use your accommodations.
 Please understand your accommodations are not retroactive.
 Your letter becomes effective on the date your instructor receives it.